 - Make ahead tip: Prepare cakes and frosting 1 day in advance.
 Keep cakes at room temperature, covered tightly.
 Refrigerate prepared frosting in an airtight container until ready to use.
 Frosted or unfrosted cakes may be frozen up to 2 months, thaw overnight in the refrigerator and bring to room temperature if desired before serving.

-- Room temperature eggs preferred for even distribution among batter.
-Simply set into a bowl of warm water for 5 minutes before using or set out when you set out your cream cheese/butter for the recipe.
+- Room temperature eggs are recommended because they mix easily and quickly into the cake batter, reducing the risk of over-mixing (and an overly dense cake!).
+Place eggs into a bowl of warm water for 5 minutes before using or set the eggs out when you set out your cream cheese/butter for the recipe.

 - Be very careful not to overmeasure your flour.
-This will result in a heavy, dense crumb.
-You want a precise 345g all-purpose flour.
+This will result in a heavy cake.
 For a lighter crumb, you can use 3 + 1/4 cups (about 325g) sifted cake flour instead.

 - Use brick-style cream cheese.
 Not cream cheese spread.

-- Heavy cream with 30% or more milk fat preferred in frosting for creamiest texture.
-For a less creamy texture, milk would be fine.
+- Heavy cream with 30% or more milk fat preferred in frosting for the most delicious and creamiest texture.
+Milk works in a pinch!

 Did you make a recipe?